jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

 # Decoding Patient Health: Binary Prediction Analysis

-Capstone project output from "SP901 Data Science and Machine Learning Using Python" facilitated by Project SPARTA from Development Academy of the Philippines.
-The course aims to equip participants with practical skills in data science and machine learning using Python libraries.
-Learners explore algorithm implementation and identify the most suitable analytical techniques for specific business needs in the capstone project output. of '.
+The output is the culmination of the Capstone project under "SP901 Data Science and Machine Learning Using Python," orchestrated by Project SPARTA from the Development Academy of the Philippines.
+This comprehensive course is designed to furnish participants with hands-on expertise in data science and machine learning through Python libraries.
+Students delve into algorithm implementation and discern the most fitting analytical techniques tailored to meet distinct business requirements.

 ## Overall Peer Grade Assessment